camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

   $ref: '#/components/requestBodies/<schema-name>'
 ```

-`GET` and `DELETE` HTTP methods must not accept a 'requestBody' attribute.
+`GET` and `DELETE` HTTP methods MUST NOT accept a 'requestBody' attribute.

 #### 5.7.6.
 Responses

-All response objects must have a description.
+All response objects MUST have a description.
 They typically consist of two parts:

 - **Success response codes:** Their structure is explicitly detailed.
 - **Error response codes:** Their structure is referenced to a schema in `components.responses`.